selfridgeoya/Threat-Hunt-The-Broker/README.md

 Payload staging domain: sync.cloud-endpoint.net

 Section 2 Conclusion

-Network and process telemetry confirms the attacker established external communications and retrieved additional payloads:
+Network and process telemetry confirms the attacker established external communications and retrieved additional payloads: C2 domain: cdn.cloud-endpoint.net, the Responsible process is Daniel_Richardson_CV.pdf.exe and the Staging infrastructure: sync.cloud-endpoint.net

-C2 domain: cdn.cloud-endpoint.net

-Responsible process: Daniel_Richardson_CV.pdf.exe

-Staging infrastructure: sync.cloud-endpoint.net

 The C2 domain demonstrates active command-and-control communications, while the staging domain was used to retrieve additional payload components via HTTPS download activity.

 This confirms that the attacker separated communication infrastructure from payload hosting — a common operational security technique.

-SECTION 3: CREDENTIAL ACCESS [Hard]
+## SECTION 3: CREDENTIAL ACCESS

 Credentials are the keys to the kingdom.
 The attacker went after stored secrets on the compromised host - targeting local credential stores and using in-memory techniques to extract authentication material.
 Determine what was targeted, how it was stolen, and who was doing

 🧠 Investigation Strategy – Credential Access

-Now that C2 and staging were confirmed, the next logical question is:

-Did the attacker attempt to harvest credentials locally?
+Now that C2 and staging were confirmed, the next logical question is: Did the attacker attempt to harvest credentials locally?

-Credential theft on Windows commonly targets:
+Credential theft on Windows commonly targets: SAM hive, SYSTEM hive, LSASS memory, Registry exports or Local staging directories (often Public).

-SAM hive

-SYSTEM hive

-LSASS memory

-Registry exports

-Local staging directories (often Public)

-So the pivot focus becomes:

-DeviceProcessEvents

-Registry-related commands

-reg save

-reg export

-Local file writes in suspicious locations
+So the pivot focus becomes: DeviceProcessEvents, Registry-related commands, reg save, reg export, Local file writes in suspicious locations

-###🚩 Registry Targets
+### 🚩 Registry Targets

-Format: Comma separated
 What two registry hives were targeted?

-Answer:

-SAM, SYSTEM

-🧠 How We Found It

-The attacker used native tools to access registry hives.

 Query used: